13 Dec 2022

 Partnership within the council

-Installing charging points needs cooperation across council teams: legal, procurement, planning, assets, highways, health and safety.
-To facilitate this, Durham set up an internal electric vehicle working group on the council which meets every two to three weeks.
-Durham has benefitted from senior officer support, notably from the Head of Environment and Corporate Director of Neighbourhoods and Climate Change.
+Installing charging points needs co-operation across council teams: legal, procurement, planning, assets, highways, health and safety.
+To facilitate this, Durham set up an internal electric vehicle working group on the council that meets every 2-3 weeks.
+Durham has benefited from senior officer support, notably from the Head of Environment and the Corporate Director of Neighbourhoods and Climate Change.
 These secured the internal funding needed to cover the inevitable overflow costs that come with any infrastructure project.

-Key action five in Durham’s Chargepoint Delivery Plan has a particular focus on education, as the council strongly believes that greater knowledge amongst residents about the benefits of electric vehicles will help increase uptake.
+Key action 5 in Durham’s Chargepoint Delivery Plan has a particular focus on education, as the council strongly believes that greater knowledge among residents about the benefits of electric vehicles will help increase uptake.
 The council is committed to sharing the latest information and has done so via extensive outreach, spreading the word at open events hosted in communities themselves.

-The council also has an electric vehicle community working group, which meets every four to six weeks and includes council members, members of the Scaling On Street Charging Infrastructure initiative, and residents.
+The council also has an electric vehicle community working group, which meets every 4-6 weeks and includes council members, members of the Scaling On-Street Charging Infrastructure initiative and residents.
 The ability and willingness of residents to report concerns and offer their own suggestions have made the rollout more effective.
-For example, one resident asked for a charging point at the Tanfield Business Centre, where they spend most of their day.
-The council installed one.
+For example, one resident asked for a charging point at the Tanfield Business Centre, where they spend most of their day, and the council installed one.
 After making a request, Newton Aycliffe also had a charging point installed in the town’s youth and community centre.